Our top pick for

-There are currently 12.4 million Himax Technologies shares held short by investors – that's known as Himax Technologies's "short interest".
-This figure is 2.8% down from 12.7 million last month.
+There are currently 23.7 million Himax Technologies shares held short by investors – that's known as Himax Technologies's "short interest".
+This figure is 1% up from 23.4 million last month.

 There are a few different ways that this level of interest in shorting Himax Technologies shares can be evaluated.

-Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Himax Technologies.
+A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Himax Technologies.

 Find out more about how you can short Himax Technologies stock.

-While Himax Technologies's payout ratio might seem fairly standard, it's worth remembering that Himax Technologies may be investing much of the rest of its net profits in future growth.
+While Himax Technologies's payout ratio might seem low, this can signify that Himax Technologies is investing more in its future growth.